soniillusions/BarberShopHQ/README.md

-# Sinatra Application
+# BarberShop

-BarberShop app with the ability to book an appointment with a barber.
+Sinatra app for booking an appointment with a barber

 Also uses jQuery plugins DateTimePicker:
 <p align="center">